Learning Part Segmentation through Unsupervised Domain Adaptation from Synthetic Vehicles: Introduction

-Moreover, we introduce a novel algorithm called Geometric-Matching Guided domain adaptation (GMG), which conducts cross-domain geometric matching based on a geometric warping between real and synthetic images.
+Secondly, we introduce a new unsupervised domain adaptation (UDA) algorithm for part segmentation.
+UDA has been explored for image classification~\cite{kang2019contrastive,pei2018multi}, keypoint detection~\cite{mu2020learning,zhou2018unsupervised}, and semantic segmentation~\cite{kang2020pixel,zou2019confidence}, where it achieves satisfactory results on real images with little annotation cost.
+To further advance UDA performance on part segmentation, we introduce Geometric-Matching Guided domain adaptation (GMG).
+GMG conducts cross-domain geometric matching based on a global transformation function between real and synthetic images.
+The function puts a smoothness constraint on the matching and thus adaptively preserves the spatial relations between the parts.
 Once an optimal match is found, GMG transfers the synthetic labels to the real images and retains the high-confidence results as pseudo-labels for a joint training process.
-In short, GMG explicitly uses the object structure depicted in the synthetic samples to guide the part segmentation on the real images.
-In our experiments, GMG outperforms all baseline methods on the CGPart real test data and the PascalPart dataset~\cite{chen2014detect}.
+In short, GMG makes part-relation-aware adaptation by explicitly using the object structure depicted in the synthetic samples.
+In our experiments, GMG outperforms other UDA baselines for part segmentation on both the UDA-Part real test images and the PascalPart~\cite{chen2014detect} test set.

-In summary, our main contributions are: \begin{enumerate}[wide,itemsep=0mm] \item We introduce a new part segmentation dataset that provides detailed annotations on 3D CAD models, synthetic images, and real test images, and we apply it to part segmentation through unsupervised domain adaptation. \item We implement and test several baseline approaches for unsupervised domain adaptation and find that they perform better than a na\"ive approach, but the results are still unsatisfactory. \item We introduce a new method for unsupervised domain adaptation in part segmentation which leverages cross-domain geometric matching to transfer knowledge from synthetic to real and outperforms all baselines. \end{enumerate}
+In summary, our main contributions are: \begin{enumerate}[wide,itemsep=0mm] \item We propose to learn part segmentation for general objects through unsupervised domain adaptation (UDA) from synthetic data. \item We introduce a new part segmentation dataset for vehicles called UDA-Part which can serve as a comprehensive benchmark for part segmentation through UDA. \item We introduce a new UDA algorithm for part segmentation called Geometric-Matching Guided domain adaptation (GMG), which leverages the object's spatial structure to guide the adaptation and achieves superior results. \end{enumerate}